 If you are new to dotCover or something goes wrong during your everyday work, there are several places where you can search for a solution, ask for advice, submit bugs, suggest new features or just talk to people that share the same interests.

-Here are the 3 most frequently asked questions about dotCover:
+Here are some most frequently asked questions about dotCover:

 Logging in Visual Studio

 When working with dotCover in Visual Studio, you can enable logging by starting Visual Studio (devenv.exe) with the following command line arguments: